devid-corsard/devid-corsard/README.md

 ### About me
-Always was interested in a programming, started to learn a web-development in a free time as a hobby.
+Always was interested in programming, started to learn a web-development in my free time as a hobby.

+From 2022 started my way as a backend developer.

 7+ years (2014–2022) worked as a [game environment artist](https://www.artstation.com/cgdima) from an idea, reference search and scheduling work to final assets in the game.